 - Using the wrong type of chemical for your grass species.
 Most herbicides are specifically formulated for certain species of turf and weeds.

-Do you need help with your annual or seasonal yard maintenance?
-Check out our lawn care services and give us a call today!
+Do you need help with your annual or seasonal yard maintenance including weed control services?
+Check out our landscaping services and give us a call today!